"Yeah, but no but..yeah!"

 Ronald Reagan’s successful 1980 US Presidential Campaign had some great soundbites which played on this basic premise, and which probably won him the election.
 During the final debate in the run up to polling day Reagan asked the electorate some rhetorical questions, including: “Are you better off today than you were four years ago?”
 And “Is America more respected than it was four years ago?”.
 The response of the electorate was a resounding “no”.
 But it was not a sure thing that Reagan would have been elected had he asked the US electorate to positively assess his own policies – prior to this the polls had been a neck-and-neck.

-Joe Biden’s 2020 Presidential campaign is using similar psychology in its advertising, running the line: “Does Anyone Believe There Will Be Less Violence In America If Donald Trump Is Re-elected?”
+Joe Biden’s 2020 Presidential campaign used similar psychology in its advertising, running the line: “Does Anyone Believe There Will Be Less Violence In America If Donald Trump Is Re-elected?”
 America is a violent place with over 300m guns in circulation.
-Not all of the violence in the US can be laid at the door of President Donald J. Trump.
-But some of it can, and he does not have a reputation for dialling-down the rhetoric.
-Asking the question: “Do you believe that there will be less Violence in America if Joe Biden is elected President?” may have produced some “yes” answers, but in the absence of any track-record as actual POTUS, and the fact that the ‘gun issue’ is intractable, the answers may also have included many “no’s”.
+Not all of the violence in the US could be laid at the door of President Donald J. Trump.
+But some of it could, and he did not exactly have a reputation for dialling-down the rhetoric.
+Asking the question: “Do you believe that there will be less Violence in America if Joe Biden is elected President?” may have produced some “yes” answers, but in the absence of any track-record as actual POTUS, and the fact that the ‘gun issue’ is intractable, the answers most likely included many “no’s”.

 Although it seems counter-intuitive “No” is often the beginning of a negotiation, not the end of it.
 Chris Voss, a former FBI negotiator and author of “Never Split the Difference: Negotiating As If Your Life Depended On It”, says that “No” is one of the most powerful things you can get your negotiation partner to say.
 When your opponent says so “no” they get a feeling of security and control – whether or not that is actually the case.